Vetpro Performance Support - Airways

 Swimming can stress the airway system, only swim for short (60 sec) at a time with the same 60 second rest to reduce the pressure for 30 second s or until deep breathing is lowered, before another swim.
 It is the deep breathing that is important to avoid.
 Limit to two burst of swimming.

 It is thought that not only is the breakdown caused by the lung pressure but is amplified by the concussive effect from a hard track.
 So it is preferable to train using slow long distance work in the initial 6-8 weeks working towards a fast canter, but not a gallop.
-Only use short hit out half pace 400-500 metres, using a softer if possible.
+Only use short hit out half pace 400-500 metres, using a softer surface if possible.

 Only start full hit outs sprints for 300-400 metres , after a good warm up, then allow recovery before repeating, then the warm down.
 Avoid all out sustained work , it is important to reduce the time that full blood pressure is being created in the lungs and blood vessels.
 Studies have shown that as long as the early slow conditioning work is carried out to create musculoskeletal strength and fitness, then the use of short sprints with a recovery period between will have the horse in a better condition to race or perform.
 Save the full demand for that day and then allow recovery and go back to slow work immediately after.
 Observe the breathing of the horse closely in all training and racing and reduce the demand if it becomes stressed and allow recovery.
 It is the slow work and the recovery times, reducing the high demand work and feeding a support supplement that can help keep the performance of the horse up to a maximum.